Field-induced quantum critical point in the new itinerant antiferromagnet Ti$_3$Cu$_4$: Supplementary Materials

 In order to investigate the magnetic anisotropy in \TiCu{} the zero field limit of the magnetic susceptibility is measured as $\chi = \displaystyle{\lim_{H \to 0}} \text{d}M/\text{d}H$. $M(H)$ isotherms were measured from $\mu_0H~=$ ~-0.01 T to 0.01 T at temperatures ranging from 1.8~K to 15.3~K. Two such isotherms are shown in Fig. \ref{fig:SF1}a for T = 1.8 K, with $H || c$ (open triangles) and $H || ab$ (full triangles). $\chi(T)$ is extracted from the slope of each isotherm and plotted vs. temperature in Fig. \ref{fig:SF1}b where the open circles correspond to the field parallel to the $c$ axis, and full circles for field parallel to the $ab$ plane.

 The AFM ordering temperature $T_N$ is extracted from the $C_p/T$ peak in Fig. \ref{fig:SF2} (left axis, blue diamonds), and the peaks in $\text{d}(\chi T/)\text{d}T$ (right axis, open circles), and $\text{d}\rho/\text{d}T$ (right axis, open squares).
 The phase diagram Fig. \ref{fig:F4} is constructed using the $M(T)/H$, $C_p/T$, and $M(H)$ manifolds shown in Fig. \ref{fig:SF3}, while example curves of the $\rho(T)$ data are displayed in Fig. \ref{fig:Res}.
 It should be noted that for $H>0$, $T_N$ extracted from the magnetic susceptibility is determined by the derivative $\text{d}(MT)/\text{d}T$, from temperature sweeps of magnetization $M$ measured at constant field $H$.
+Interestingly, while the $M(H)$ data (Fig. \ref{fig:F2} and \ref{fig:SF2}) are consistent with a spin polarized state, a broad shoulder appears in the in $C_p/T$ at low $T$ most clearly seen in the $H = $ 8 T data in Fig. \ref{fig:F2}b.
+It is possible that the field-polarized state may have its own internal degrees of freedom causing the broad hump \cite{Reviewer1}.

 The DOS at the Fermi level is dominated by orbitals of Ti, whereas the Cu states lie well below the Fermi level, as shown in Fig.~\ref{fig:Supp-dos}.
 In order to further determine the orbital composition of the DOS near the Fermi level, we have performed DOS calculations projected onto various orbitals (see Fig.~\ref{fig:theo_main_fig}e,f in the main text), with the conclusion that the largest contribution to the DOS at the chemical potential originated from Ti2 $d_{x^2-y^2}$ orbitals.
 These are the orbitals that play the decisive role in the magnetic ordering in this material.